Chart Color Schemes

 Coolum Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Coolum Beach, as per the latest Census evaluation, 69.7% of dwellings were houses while 30.3% consisted of semi-detached homes, apartments, and other types.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Coolum Beach stood at 35.3%, with mortgaged properties at 34.9% and rented ones at 29.7%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Coolum Beach was $450, compared to Non-Metro Qld's $345.
-Nationally, Coolum Beach's mortgage repayments were above the Australian average of $1,863 and rents were substantially higher than the national figure of $375.
+In Coolum Beach, as per the latest Census, 69.7% of dwellings were houses, with the remaining 30.3% comprising semi-detached homes, apartments, and other types of dwellings.
+This contrasts with Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Coolum Beach stood at 35.3%, higher than Regional Queensland's figure.
+The majority of dwellings not owned outright were either mortgaged (34.9%) or rented (29.7%).
+The median monthly mortgage repayment in the area was $2,000, exceeding the Regional Queensland average of $1,655.
+Meanwhile, the median weekly rent in Coolum Beach was recorded at $450, compared to Regional Queensland's average of $375.
+Nationally, Coolum Beach's monthly mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing